UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 ## Available log ingestion patterns

-### Cloud services - Elastic Cloud *(not yet available)*
+### Cloud services - Elastic Cloud

-Services held in Azure will log to an Azure Event Hub, with a separate storage account container used to track the processing of logs via a pointer.
-In Elastic Cloud, an Elastic Agent policy will have an integration defined that links to the Event Hub and storage account.
-Elastic Agent will process the logs so that they are more readable and searchable in Kibana, and will set up the necessary indexes and index lifecycle management (as per the Elastic Cloud retention details above).
-Your DDC resource can help with this set up.
+Services held in Azure log to an Azure Event Hub.
+In Elastic Cloud, a managed Elastic Agent policy has an integration that pulls from all Event Hubs, using a dedicated storage account container to track the processing of logs.

+An automated process discovers new Event Hubs, adds them to the Elastic Agent policy, and sets up  necessary indexes and index lifecycle management (as per the Elastic Cloud retention details above).

 #### Cloud native logs